-The selection and installation of a tower must be planned carefully.
+The selection and installation of a ham radio tower must be planned carefully.

 When you do your homework properly, the tower will give you many decades of safe and reliable service.

 My 15 meter (48 feet) free-standing, heavy-duty tower has been up since 1977!

 It was dismantled and re-assembled once, in 1987, when we moved to the country, from the suburbs of Montréal (QC, Canada).